Tymoteusz12/Hangman-Game/README.md

 Message for Motorola:
 At the end of this Readme I added few extra words about my motivations for programming.
 This repository is going to be public until 12.11.

-# H1Very simple Hangman Game.
+# Very simple Hangman Game.

 After game starts, program will draw random capital city from given txt file.
 Your task is to guess the city!
 You have 5 lives.
 At the beginning, every letter of drawn city will be displayed as single underscore.